gerirgaudi/naplug/README.md

 # Naplug

 *Naplug* is a [Nagios plugin](http://nagiosplug.sourceforge.net/developer-guidelines.html) library for Ruby focused on plugin internals: organization, status, performance data, output and exit code handling.
-It does not implement any functionality related to option and argument parsing, as there are a great deal of great resources to do so already.
+It does not implement any functionality related to option and argument parsing, as there are fine tools already available for this purpose.
 It aims to ease the task of writing Nagios plugins in Ruby and _handling the paperwork_, allowing the plugin developer to concentrate on the test logic of the plugin.
-It is largely modeled after the very excellent [Worlkflow](https://github.com/geekq/workflow) library.
+Its internal design is largely modeled after the very excellent [Worlkflow](https://github.com/geekq/workflow) library.

 *Naplug* introduces the concept of a *plug*, which is a useful abstraction to break up significant tasks that the plugin as a whole must perform in order to determine the state of a service or host.
-Plugs, like plugins, have status and output, which are used to determine the overall status of the plugin and build the output depending on said status.
+Plugs, like plugins, have status and output, which is used to determine the overall status of the plugin and build the output depending on said status.

 While *Naplug* handles the nitty-gritty of Nagios plugins, it is important to have familiarity with the [Nagios Plugin Developer Guidelines](http://nagiosplug.sourceforge.net/developer-guidelines.html).

 At its core, a Nagios plugin is a program that evaluates test conditions and yields back status and output.
-These must be returned correctly formatted so that Nagios can interpret them correctly.

 ## Overview

 Naplug approaches Nagios plugins as Ruby classes.
+To use *Naplug*, install the gem and:

+    require 'rubygems'
+    require 'naplug'

+    class MyPlugin
+      include Naplug
+      plugin do |p|
+        ...
+      end
+    end

+All examples will omit the `require`s for readability.

 A very simple plugin that always returns an OK status:

-    require 'naplug'

     class AlwaysOkPlugin